SUCCESS, THANKS TO CITIZEN ACTION!

 We need your help to stop out-of-control development, and to protect our region's natural diversity and historic culture.

 This new planned community, Fenton Mill Living, is located between two narrow country roads, with no plans to widen them.
-It is a heavily cycled route that regulary backs up when I-64 is congested.
+It is a heavily cycled route that regularly backs up when I-64 is congested.
+Traffic will feed onto I-64, 199, Rochambeau and Mooretown Road.

 This project will be a financial windfall for the developer, but will negatively impact our quality of life and the tourist experience, and it will raise taxes for all York County residents.

 This project will impact residents in Williamsburg and James City County as well as lower York County residents.
 It will: